-The most memorable experience that we had at the resort on our most recent visit was our swim with the dolphins in Dolphin Cay.
+The most memorable experience that we have had at the resort was our swim with the dolphins in Dolphin Cay.
 Dolphin Cay is a 14 acre rescue-rehabilitation centre which is one of the largest in the Caribbean.
-The facility had only recently opened at the time of our visit.
-On our previous visit to Atlantis, before Emma was born, we had taken Katie to Blue Lagoon for the dolphin encounter there but this was so much better.
+The facility had only recently opened at the time of our visit when we took part in this experience.
+On a previous visit to Atlantis, before Emma was born, we had taken Katie to Blue Lagoon for the dolphin encounter there but this was so much better.

-Rather than standing on a platform with a large group of people our family donned wetsuits and walked into the shallow ocean water with a marine biologist who explained dolphin behaviour to us and had us interacting with one Atlantic bottle-nose dolphin.
-Emma (who was 3) was a little nervous about the dolphin at first but warmed up to the playful creature.
+Rather than standing on a platform with a large group of people, our family donned wetsuits and walked into the shallow ocean water with a marine biologist who explained dolphin behaviour to us and had us interacting with one Atlantic bottle-nose dolphin.
+Emma (who was only 3 at the time) was a little nervous about the dolphin at first but warmed up to the playful creature.
 She wore a life jacket but my husband held her the entire time because she couldn't touch bottom and was a bit nervous.

 There is also a deep water swim with the dolphins available if everyone in the family is a strong swimmer.
 This experience was expensive but, in my opinion, worth every penny.
 There was also a photographer in the water with us who took some amazing shots that were available to purchase after the swim.
 We purchased the disc with all of the photos on it and it provides some amazing visual memories of the experience.

 Atlantis has a fee-based kids club called Atlantis Kids Adventures which is for kids between the ages of 3 and 12.
-Kids choose themed adventures such as cooking lessons, performing, or playing detective and sign up for three hour sessions in the morning or afternoon which cost $45 per child.
-The three hour cooking lessons are priced separately and cost $65.
-Evening adventures are 4 hours and cost $60.
-We didn't make use of the kids club at all the last time that we were there and on a future visit would only consider allowing Emma to use it for a one-time special activity.
+All kids must be toilet-trained and diaper/pull-up free.
+Kids choose themed adventures such as cooking lessons, performing, or playing detective and sign up for three hour sessions in the morning or afternoon.
+Evening adventures are also available.
+We have never made use of the kids club and would only have considered it for a one-time special activity.
 The cost is far too prohibitive for regular use of the facilities for most families.

-There are many options for dining at The Atlantis running the gamut from quick snacks to casual eateries to fine dining establishments.
-Atlantis features a total of 21 restaurants which range from quick bites at establishments like Johnny Rockets, to the casual Marketplace which serves a variety of foods at made-to-order stations, to fine dining at restaurants like Nobu or Mesa Grill.
-There is also a Starbucks which is very important to me for my daily fix and a Ben and Jerry's Ice Cream Shop in the Marina Village shopping area for the kids to get their treats.
+There are many options for dining at Atlantis Bahamas running the gamut from quick snacks to casual eateries to fine dining establishments.
+Atlantis features a total of 21 restaurants and 19 bars and lounges which range from quick bites at casual establishments like Murray's Deli or Carmine's to fine dining at restaurants like Nobu or Café Martinique.
+There are also several Starbucks outlets which is very important to me for my daily fix and a Ben and Jerry's Ice Cream Shop in the Marina Village shopping area for the kids to get their treats.

 Atlantis has dining plans available for those who prefer to have the cost of their meals pre-set.
 We have never used the dining plan because we are light eaters and the plans tend not to be cost-effective for us.
 Dining at Atlantis is an expensive proposition, however, the cost can be managed by sticking to the more casual eateries and, for guests in condominium style accommodations, by eating in some of the time.
 As well, we found that the portions in most restaurants were so large that two people could easily share one meal.